-- All drugs may not be available through the mail order program.
+- Some drugs may not be available through the mail order drug program.
 Some of the drug classes that may not be available are: narcotics, hospital solutions and certain drugs such as antipsychotic agents and AIDS therapies and other drugs for which state or federal laws or medical judgment limit the dispensing amount to less than 90 days.
-In addition, some injectables may not be available through mail order services.
-However, these excluded drugs are covered under the retail prescription drug program.
-For questions about the mail order prescription drug program or to inquire about specific drugs or medications, please call 1-866-623-1441. - Prescription drugs purchased at a retail pharmacy.
-The Plan's benefit for prescription drugs purchased at a retail pharmacy is dependent on: whether or not you use a network pharmacy; whether or not the claim is filed electronically by the pharmacy; and, for prescription drugs purchased at non-U.S. pharmacies, whether or not you reside in the United States. - Network pharmacy; claims filed electronically by the pharmacy You will receive the maximum level of benefits when you use a network pharmacy and have the pharmacy file the claim electronically for you. - Non-Network pharmacy and claims not filed electronically by a network pharmacy - Standard Option: Benefits will be paid at the non-network benefit level when you do not use a network pharmacy and have the pharmacy file the claim electronically for you.
-This includes prescriptions purchased at a network pharmacy when the claim is not filed electronically by the pharmacy. - Value Plan: There is no benefit for prescriptions filled at a non-network pharmacy or for claims not filed electronically by a network pharmacy. - Prescriptions filled at a foreign pharmacy When you reside outside the United States and have your prescription filled at a foreign pharmacy, you will receive the Network Pharmacy level of benefits, even if your claim is not filed electronically by the pharmacy.
-When you reside within the United States and have your prescription filled at a foreign pharmacy, you will receive the non-network level of benefits.
+In addition, some injectables may not be available through the mail order drug program.
+Covered drugs and supplies that are not available through the mail order drug program may be purchased at a retail pharmacy..
+For questions about the mail order drug program or to inquire about specific drugs or medications, please call 1-866-623-1441. - Prescription drugs purchased at a retail pharmacy.
+The Plan's benefit for prescription drugs purchased at a retail pharmacy is dependent on: whether or not you use a network pharmacy; whether or not the claim is filed electronically by the pharmacy; and, whether the drugs were purchased at a non-U.S. pharmacy: - Network pharmacy; claims filed electronically by the pharmacy You will receive the maximum level of benefits when you use a network pharmacy and have the pharmacy file the claim electronically for you. - Non-network pharmacy and claims not filed electronically by a network pharmacy

+Standard Option: Benefits will be paid at the Non-network benefit level when you use a Non-network pharmacy and when you manually file a claim.

+Value Plan: Prescriptions filled at a non-network pharmacy and claims filed manually are not covered.
+You pay all charges.

+Prescriptions filled at a foreign pharmacy - Prescriptions filled at a foreign pharmacy, will be considered at the Foreign pharmacy level of benefits, even if your claim is not filed electronically by the pharmacy.